IATH-UVA/edtf-toolkit/README.md

 # edtf-toolkit
-A simple php app used for validating and humanizing edtf strings
+A simple php app used for validating and humanizing edtf strings.
+It runs on the php edtf library built by ProfessionalWiki:  https://github.com/ProfessionalWiki/EDTF

 Once you deploy the app, edtf dates can be humanized at the path '/humanize' using the query string 'date='